Quick Answer

 7. Connect with other software engineers and developers who are at a similar level to you: This way, you can learn from each other and discuss potential opportunities.
 While it's great to connect with senior leaders, sometimes the best mentor isn't a VP or a C-Suite executive, but someone who was in your shoes just a few months or years ago.

-If you're networking and changing how you approach assignments at work but still aren't having any luck getting promoted into a Senior Engineering Job, don't worry!
-There are more ways to land a senior job than getting promoted.
+If you're networking and changing how you approach assignments at work but still aren't having any luck getting promoted into a Senior Engineering Job, don't worry.
+There are more ways to land a senior job than getting promoted internally.